-If you’re a newbie to wine, you might be overwhelmed by the sheer number of different types of wine varieties available.
+If you’re a newbie to wine, you might be overwhelmed by the numerous wine varieties available.

-How do you tell what’s good from bad among the thousands of wines available?
-What’s more, how can you pick a good wine to taste for the first time?
+How can you tell what’s good from bad among the thousands of wines available?
+How can you pick a good wine to taste for the first time?

-We’ll offer you a general overview of the many types of wines in this post, so you won’t be overwhelmed the next time you’re in the wine aisle.
+This post will give you a general overview of the many types of wines so you won’t be overwhelmed the next time you’re in the wine aisle.

-However, it’s easy for you to get overwhelmed by the bulk of wine bottles on store shelves or restaurant menus.
+However, it’s easy to get overwhelmed by the number of wine bottles on store shelves or restaurant menus.

 There are dozens of grape varieties and even more types of wines manufactured from them worldwide.

-Knowing a little more about the many varieties of wine, their flavors, and how they’re manufactured will help you select any of the different types of wine perfect for the occasion.
+Knowing more about the many varieties of wine, their flavors, and how they’re manufactured will help you select any different types of wine perfect for the occasion.

 A wine grape is unlike any other grape you’ll find in the supermarket: tiny, sweet, thick-skinned, and full of seeds.